 - They might feel lost and empty inside as a result of not learning how to take responsibility for their own feelings.

 As a parent, it is vitally important to have a sense of passion and purpose in your life, separate from your children.
 And, it is essential that you learn to define your own sense of worth, rather than making your children's behavior responsible for this.
-It is too big a burden for children to be the center of your life.
-10 Ways To Teach Your Kids About Healthy Relationships
+It is too big a burden for children to, constantly, be the center of your life.

 Enmeshed parenting places too big a pressure on them to act right, perform right, and/or look right, in order for you feel that you are okay.
-Defining your worth through your children makes them feel trapped in being what you want them to be, rather than being themselves.
+Defining your worth through your children only makes them feel trapped because they feel that they must please you and can't be themselves.

 If you do not have work, hobbies or other interests that are important to you, then you might be making your children your sole purpose in life, and you might be making them responsible for your feelings of self-worth.